 What does it mean for a government program to be off-budget?

-The two Social Security trust funds and the Postal Service are “off-budget”—their spending and receipts are walled off from the rest of the budget.
-Putting Social Security and the Post Office “off-budget” shields them from some budget pressures, but policymakers often focus on the unified budget that includes them.
+The two Social Security trust funds and the postal service are “off-budget”—their spending and receipts are walled off from the rest of the budget.
+Putting Social Security and the post office off-budget shields them from some pressures, but policymakers often focus on the unified budget that includes them.
 A few other agencies are excluded because of their independence (e.g., the Federal Reserve) or private character (e.g., government-sponsored, privately owned entities and funds managed for private citizens).

 Off-Budget versus On-Budget Accounting

 Lawmakers created this special accounting to try to wall off these programs.
-For the Postal Service, the intent was to free the agency to pursue more efficient practices than the conventional budget process allows.
-But that has not helped it avoid financial difficulties.
+For the postal service, the intent was to free the agency to pursue more efficient practices than the conventional budget process allows.
+But that has not helped the postal service avoid financial difficulties.

 With Social Security, the intent was to protect any surpluses from being diverted into other programs.
-The two Social Security trust funds have accumulated large surpluses since 1983 that will eventually be exhausted to pay scheduled benefits.
-Those surpluses will eventually be drawn down to pay future benefits.
-It was therefore argued that those surpluses should be separated from the surplus or deficit of the rest of government.
+The two Social Security trust funds have accumulated large surpluses since 1983.
+Those will eventually be drawn down to pay benefits.
+Advocates therefore argued that those surpluses should be separated from budgeting for the rest of government.
 Congress hoped that this separation would induce greater fiscal discipline in the rest of the government.

 This accounting has had mixed results.
-Congressional budget rules prevent spending reductions or revenue increases in Social Security from being explicitly used to pay for spending increases or tax cuts elsewhere in the budget.
+Congressional budget rules prevent spending reductions or revenue increases in Social Security from being explicitly used to pay for spending increases or tax cuts elsewhere.
 In that sense, off-budget accounting has protected the program.
 But high-level budget discussions focus on the unified budget deficit and thus ignore the off-budget versus on-budget distinction.
 As a result, Social Security surpluses have effectively helped finance deficits elsewhere in the government.
-Just how much is unclear, but in the more than two decades that Social Security has been off-budget, the rest of government has run a surplus in only two years (1999 and 2000).
+Just how much is unclear, but in the almost three decades that Social Security has been off-budget, the rest of government has run a surplus in only two years (1999 and 2000).

 In any case, these arguments have less relevance today.
 Annual Social Security expenditures have exceeded noninterest income since 2010.
-The combined trust funds still run a surplus because of interest payments from the Treasury, but these payments are simply transfers from one government office to another and therefore do not affect the unified deficit.
+The combined trust funds still run surpluses through 2019 because of interest payments from the Treasury, but these payments are simply transfers from one government office to another and therefore do not affect the unified deficit.
+Trust fund balances may begin to decline in 2020.

 The Federal Reserve System

-The Federal Reserve System (the Fed) is part of the federal government but is explicitly excluded from the budget in order to shield monetary policymakers from political pressure.
+The Federal Reserve System (the Fed) is part of the federal government but is explicitly excluded from the budget to shield monetary policymakers from political pressure.
 Other developed nations do the same.
-The Fed thus sets its own spending and finances itself from earnings on lending to banks and owning financial assets.
-The Fed remits its profits to Treasury each year, which the budget records as receipts, but the agency otherwise operates outside the budget.
+The Fed thus sets its own spending and finances itself from earnings on lending to banks and its financial assets.
+The Fed remits its profits to the Treasury each year, which the budget records as receipts, but the agency otherwise operates outside the budget.

 Some federal activities are outside the budget because the government plays a limited role in what is otherwise a private activity.
 The government manages various funds whose assets belong to Indian tribes, federal employees, copyright holders, and other private individuals.
 Spending from and receipts to those funds are generally not included in the budget.